dimcey/LinuxTranslator/README.md

 General description
 -------------------
+A word translator program developed in shell language, with implemented TUI and GUI.
 The program successfully translated an English word to Macedonian language, using an online Swadesh dictionary (http://semes-olla.rhcloud.com).
 A script is taking all of the English words from the dictionary and lists them in a gdialog --menu.
 The user is supposed to click on a word and the translated word will appear.

 Instalation